ArturoRodriguezRomero/ArturoRodriguezRomero.github.io/_src/_posts/2018-04-21-our-brain-is-lazy.markdown

 description: Psychology for Game Designers
 image: https://img.etsystatic.com/il/4abc3e/1131215348/il_fullxfull.1131215348_lihr.jpg?version=0
 image-sm: https://img.etsystatic.com/il/4abc3e/1131215348/il_fullxfull.1131215348_lihr.jpg?version=0
+extract: How and why our brain deals with laziness.
 ---

 The other day I finished **A Theory of Fun for Game Design** by [Raph Koster](https://twitter.com/raphkoster){:target="_blank"} and I found it very interesting.
 It articulates what most player feel when we've been playing games for a long time.